Salwan/salwan.github.io/_posts/2018-06-01-amiga-a500-a520-s--video-mod.md

 S-Video output means I get two signals out of the modified A520 one called Chroma (letter C) and one called Luma (letter Y for some reason).
 It wasn't clear in the guide how to convert that to a single RCS video-out signal, there are commercial S-Video to RCA converters but I felt since I went this far might as well try adding the conversion to the circuit.

 Upon googling, I was surprised that this conversion requires a single component and it's extremely easy to do!
-Just a single capacitor 470 μF across the Chroma and Luma outputs.
+Just a single capacitor 470 pF across the Chroma and Luma outputs.

 ![svideo_to_rca]